 I love technology innovation, a sector I spent most of my thirty-something-year professional career in.
-First as a hobbyist at around fourteen years old (winning awards programming an HP-41C), then at eighteen-years-old as a programmer, later as entrepreneur, pre-sales engineer, marketer, product marketing consultant and as a venture catalyst, CEO of startup companies and venture capitalist in Silicon Valley.
+First as a hobbyist at around fourteen years old (winning awards programming an HP-41C), then at eighteen-years-old as a programmer, later as an entrepreneur, pre-sales engineer, marketer, product marketing consultant, and as a venture catalyst, CEO of startup companies, and venture capitalist in Silicon Valley.

 Technology is not the risk of technology

 My tenure in the technology space is perhaps unlike most who roam the streets of Palo Alto.
 I have personally experienced the impact and relevance of technology’s many iterations far beyond the reverb of Silicon Valley’s echo-chamber.

 I experienced technology on a global basis, where the rubber of technology meets the road of reality.
 From the buy-side of technology, as a customer buying multimillion-dollar technology products and services to help companies run their business with technology.
 And later from the sell-side of technology, as a purveyor of said technology products.
 This experience exposed me to a gaping hole between the promise of a technology proposition and the reality, risk, and often cost incurred by customers far higher than the immediate benefit of technology.
 Therefore, it is prudent to consider the broad consequences of the use of technology before diving headfirst into its adoption or implementation.